mmalmi/mmalmi.github.io/_posts/2020-11-11-how-to-fund-open-source.md

 * Blockchain is cool — just say the word and get free press coverage.

 Cons:
-* Unless you come up with an exceptionally good long-term value proposal, and a good reason why your token suits its purpose better than Bitcoin, this funding method is unethical.
-Bad example: Dental coin.
-Potentially good example: Filecoin.
+* Unless you come up with an exceptionally good long-term value proposal, and a good reason why your token suits its purpose better than Bitcoin, this funding model is unethical.
+Funny money: Dentacoin.
+Potentially good coin: Filecoin.
 * Legal concerns.